 - $100 goes directly to “admin” (whoever is running Impact Mailing Club)

-Admin gets 20% if the pot, the one supposed to provide you leads.
+Admin gets 20% of the pot, the one supposed to provide you leads.

-Certainly, the bulk of the money is provided towards member-to-member direct mail cash gifting payments.
+Certainly, the bulk of the money is provided for member-to-member direct mail cash gifting payments.

-MLM is not a scam but the entire point of recruiting people to earn money is opposite to affiliate marketing.
+MLM is not a scam but the entire point of recruiting people to earn money is the opposite of affiliate marketing.